Skip to main content

 Acute Diarrhoea

-Understanding Acute Diarrhea
+Understanding Acute Diarrhoea

-• Acute diarrhea is defined as the sudden onset of loose or watery stools that last for less than 2 weeks.
+• Acute Diarrhoea is defined as the sudden onset of loose or watery stools that last for less than 2 weeks.
 It is typically caused by viral, bacterial, or parasitic infections, often through contaminated food or water.
 Common symptoms include frequent watery stools, abdominal cramps, bloating, nausea, and occasionally vomiting or fever.

-Self-Management Tips for Acute Diarrhea
+Self-Management Tips for Acute Diarrhoea

 • Stay Hydrated:

-• Oral Rehydration Solutions (ORS): ORS packets, available at pharmacies, help replace lost fluids and electrolytes and are especially recommended for children, older adults, or those with severe diarrhea.
+• Oral Rehydration Solutions (ORS): ORS packets, available at pharmacies, help replace lost fluids and electrolytes and are especially recommended for children, older adults, or those with severe Diarrhoea.
 Follow the instructions on the packet to prepare.

 • Fluids: Drink plenty of clear fluids, such as water, diluted fruit juices, or broth.
 Avoid caffeinated, alcoholic, or sugary drinks, as they can worsen dehydration.